stronnag/mwptools/docs/cygwin-readme.md

 * Install the required packages.
 The file `cygwin-example-packages.txt.gz` is taken from a cygwin installation that is capable of building and running mwp.
 Note that while this seems like a large list, many of the items are automagically installed as dependencies of other items.
+See also [Automation Hints](#Automation hints) below.

 * At run time, you need to have started the a X server (VcXsrv recommended)

 * Serial devices must be prefixed /dev/, e.g. `COM7:` => `/dev/ttyS7`

-Once the dependencies are installed, mwp is easily build from the cygwin shell:
+Once the dependencies are installed, mwp is easily built from the cygwin shell:

 * Clone the repository
 * `make && make install`